-Both the striping effect and the warm biases in the nighttime IIR calibrated radiances were seen typically only north of 30° N. These two issues have motivated a detailed examination of the IIR internal calibration procedure and the search for possible sources of biases in the Northern Hemisphere.
+Both the striping effect and the warm biases in the nighttime IIR calibrated radiances were seen typically north of 30° N. These two issues have motivated a detailed examination of the IIR internal calibration procedure and the search for possible sources of biases.
 The study was carried out by coupling instrumental standpoint, based on the analysis of internal calibration data available to the Centre National d'Études Spatiales (CNES) IIR Technical Expertise Center, and observations from the IIR Level 1b product.
 Calibration biases could then be characterized, and corrections were established using a semi-empirical approach.
 These corrections have been implemented in the new Version 2 of the IIR Level 1b products which was released in July 2017.

 This paper presents the subsequent steps in the development of the Version 2 IIR Level 1b products.
-After a brief description of the IIR instrument and of the Level 1b product in Sect.
-2, the observations that highlighted issues in Version 1 data products in the Northern Hemisphere and motivated this work are presented in Sect.
+After a brief description of the IIR Level 1b product in Sect.
+2, the observations that highlighted issues in Version 1 data products and motivated this work are presented in Sect.
 3. Findings from the synergetic analysis of the internal calibration and of the observations are developed in Sect.
 4. Based on these findings, calibration corrections could be established by following the rationale presented in Sect.
-5. Results obtained with Version 2 and improvements with respect to Version 1 in the Northern Hemisphere are shown and discussed in Sect.
+5. Results obtained with Version 2 and improvements with respect to Version 1 are shown and discussed in Sect.
 6, followed by Sect.
 7 which concludes the paper.